Surgical Procedures: Colectomy

 What is recovery like?

-You will be told how to care for your surgical incisions and stoma (if present) and will be given any other instructions before leaving the hospital.
-Full instructions on caring for the stoma (if present) will be given to you by a specially trained stoma nurse/therapist.
+You will be told how to care for your surgical incisions and stoma (if you have one) and will be given any other instructions before leaving the hospital.
+Full instructions on caring for the stoma (if needed) will be given to you by a specially trained stoma nurse/therapist.

 Your care team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.